hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 does not align with our idea of a hobby project.
 We decided to build our own.

-We have encountered several papers on topics such as predicting solar panel production.
+We have skimmed several papers on topics such as predicting solar panel production.
 None of them, however, seemed to be a good fit for our problem.
-They were usually too complex and were dealing with longer term predictions.
+They were usually too complex, and were dealing with longer term predictions.
 Some of them left me feeling that their authors were more interested in applying fancy neural networks rather than efficiently solving the problem.
 We need predictions for only a couple of hours in advance.
 And we want something simple so we can twist and bend it to our needs.